Description of the data source, numerator, denominator, survey questions, and other relevant details about the national estimate.

-The objective statement was changed from "aged 5 years or under" to "under age 5 years" to make the age group consistent with the numerator definition.
+In 2013, the objective statement was changed from "aged 5 years or under" to "under age 5 years" to make the age group consistent with the numerator definition.

-The NNDSS data source was removed.
+In 2013, the NNDSS data source was removed.
 NNDSS data were insufficient to assess Hib with any degree of confidence because Haemophilus influenzae serotyping information was often missing.

 Additional resources about the objective.

 This hyperlink will direct you to a non-governmental Website or application.

 The appearance of external hyperlinks does not constitute endorsement by the United

 States Department of Health & Human Services (HHS) of the hyperlinked Website

 or application, or the information, products or services contained therein.
 Such

 hyperlinks are provided consistent with the intended purpose of this HHS Website.

 Visitors to the hyperlinked Website or application will be subject to the Website